Takeaways

 Student loan income-driven repayment plans use discretionary income to calculate the amount of required debt payments.
 However, in income-driven repayment plans your discretionary income is calculated as your income less a multiplier of the poverty line.

-However, for the Income-Contingent Repayment Plan, discretionary income is defined as the difference between your annual income and 100% of the poverty guideline for your family size and state of residence.
+However, for the Income-Contingent Repayment Plan, discretionary income is defined as the difference between your annual income and 100% of the poverty guideline or your family size and state of residence.

 As you can see, discretionary income definitions can vary based on income-driven repayment plans.
 As a result, your payments could vary from zero to thousands of dollars, depending on your income level.